 The US Congress passed the most recent copyright law in 1976.
 It went into effect January 1, 1978.
 Guidelines which interpret the law are modified by court cases.
-This is a continuing process with copyright protection for electronically stored information under scrutiny at this time.

 The holder of copyright for a work controls the right to: